 Luckily, instead of imploding, we used that chaos to really get our heads on straight, including sobriety and began to really focus on and admit our own childhood issues that were damaging our relationship and making both of us emotionally distant.

-I chronicle our journey about Overcoming Infidelity and rebuilding trust in one of my most popular articles on Pinterest.
+I chronicle our journey about Overcoming Infidelity (click to read on my site) and rebuilding trust in one of my most popular articles on Pinterest.
 Definitely check it out if that has ever been an issue in your relationship.

 Overcoming emotional detachment in my life